-According to Rachel Fallarme of Bo’s Coffee, cafés will always be a second choice after restaurants when it comes to places where people can celebrate during the holidays.
-So what exactly does the holiday season mean for cafés?
+According to Rachel Fallarme of Bo’s Coffee, cafes will always be a second choice after restaurants when it comes to places where people celebrate the holidays.
+So what exactly does the holiday season mean for cafes?

 Holidays inside cafes

-Meanwhile, Bo’s Coffee has recently released its own planners for their “Give Love” holiday launch.
-The homegrown brand hasn’t really been actively competing in the novelty item space with other coffee shops to focus more on their food offerings.
+Meanwhile, Bo’s Coffee has released their own planners for their “Give Love” holiday launch.
+The homegrown brand hasn’t been actively competing in the novelty item space with other coffee shops to focus more on their food offerings.

-For them, the secret to coming up with a selection of beverages and pastries that would provide customers a memorable holiday café experience is to maintain the Christmas flavors they are familiar with (such as in case of Bo’s Coffee’s queso de bola cheesecake) while surprising customers with newer options.
+For them, the secret to coming up with a selection of beverages and pastries that would provide customers a memorable holiday cafe experience is to maintain the Christmas flavors they are familiar with (such as Bo’s Coffee’s queso de bola cheesecake) while surprising customers with new options.
 Even placing them in gift boxes will encourage customers to consider it as gifting ideas.
 But beyond the ambiance of the holidays inside a comfortable cafe, how far can a cup of coffee go?

 More than just coffee

 Bo’s Coffee’s holiday season is centered on celebrating it the Filipino way, focusing on the tradition of giving, local coffee, social enterprise, and Filipino hospitality.
-The brand has also been partnering with coffee farmers all over the country to locally source beans from Sagada and Benguet in Mountain Province, Mt.
+The brand has also been partnering with coffee farmers all over the country to source beans from Sagada and Benguet in Mountain Province, Mt.
 Kitanglad in Bukidnon, Mt.
 Apo in Davao, and Mt.
 Matutum in Tupi, South Cotabato.
-Through these partnerships, farmers are given support in terms of improving their production—for instance, they’re given supplies of fertilizers and equipment to increase their yield.
+Through these partnerships, farmers are supported to improve their production—for instance, they’re given supplies of fertilizers and equipment to increase yield.

 “To be honest, Philippine coffee is scarce,” says Fallarme.
 After coffee plants acquired a disease called coffee rust, farmers had to shift to planting a different crop.
 The Philippines, traditionally a top coffee producer, became import-reliant.

-But with the attention coffee is currently getting, more and more farmers are coming back to their roots despite the complexity of the production process, thus promising a coffee industry with replenished resources and constant growth.
+But with the attention coffee is currently getting, more and more farmers are returning to their roots despite the complexity of the production process, thus promising a coffee industry with replenished resources and constant growth.

 Products such as their tablea chocolate and Agrea Farm’s coco sugar as well as Gawad Kalinga’s Bayani Brew and GenerationHOPE Inc.’s Hope in a Bottle are ingrained in Bo’s Coffee’s supply chain.
-Even the handwoven cloth used for the couches in its café are part of a partnership with Anthill, a social and cultural enterprise committed in promoting Filipino designs.
-The weaves, and any element in particular that embodies one of the coffee origins, are integral in the design of other items such as the coffee cup, gift cards, and planners.
+Even the handwoven cloth used for the couches in its cafe are part of a partnership with Anthill, a social and cultural enterprise committed in promoting Filipino designs.
+The weaves are integral in the design of various items such as the coffee cup, gift cards, and planners.

-As Bo’s Coffee continues to seek local products to feature in order to raise social consciousness, what it wants consumers to know is there’s always an opportunity for a unified celebration across all borders—one that transcends service at the store level and translates into the community.
+As Bo’s Coffee continues to seek local products to raise social consciousness, what it wants consumers to know is there’s always an opportunity for a unified celebration across all borders—one that transcends service at the store level and translates into the community.